 February at the Frye -1

-Archipenko - A Modern Legacy in a show not to be missed!
+Archipenko - A Modern Legacy is a show not to be missed!
 This exhibition snuck up on me and I really wasn't aware of it until I was there for the opening reception.
-Alexander Archipenko is of course a celebrated Ukranian sculptor/painter from the early to mid 20th century.
+Alexander Archipenko is of course a celebrated Ukrainian sculptor/painter from the early to mid 20th century.
 I've been fortunate to see a number of his sculptures in my travels but I've always been taken by his wall sculptures.

 This one is a dandy!
 Quite large at 38 in. x 84 in.
 It is titled Cleopatra from1957 and is constructed from wood, bakelite and found objects.
 (Photo courtesy the Frye since no photography was allowed.)